Swag97/TFL_SpecFlowProject1/README.md

 -	This approach helped me run
 1. 3 cases from Feature 1 on single instance and achieved continuous execution.
 2. Feature 2 has 1 case – independent case with new instance
-3. Feature 3 has 1 case – independent case with ne instance.
+3. Feature 3 has 1 case – independent case with new instance.

 -	Achieved report generation by using implementing Extent Reports
 -	Created a folder called PageObjects which has a class called PageObject.cs